wp-plugins/editorial-calendar/readme.txt

 = Does the editorial calendar change the way my posts look? =

 No.  The calendar is only an administration tool.
-It won't change the way your blog looks.
+None of your readers will know you are running the calendar unless you tell them.

 = Why are my posts different colors? =